RealFX-Code/dotfiles/README.md

 ```
 For windows users (in powershell):

-# Download and install Scoop
+# Download and install Scoop via this one liner
 $ iwr -useb get.scoop.sh | iex

-# Install git
+# Install git and it's dependencies
 $ scoop install git

-# Clone git repo and enter the folder
+# Clone the github repo and enter the repo's folder
 $ git clone https://github.com/RealFX-code/dotfiles
 $ cd dotfiles